 FHA loans have limitations on how high the loan can be in each county in each state.

 FHA construction to permanent loans are no different with regard to county loan limits.
-Here is a site that tends to keep county construction to permanent loan lenderslimits up to date.
+Here is a site that tends to keep county limits up to date.

 During the construction period, the builder is responsible for covering monthly interest only payments on the construction loan.
 This creates a win/win scenario for builder and borrower.
 It’s a win for the builder because they know they payment will be made (they don’t have to rely on the borrower making payments to keep things moving along).